Quick start

 Here's a quick list of some of these optional packages

-After reading all this HOW TO, what if you have an issue with the grid?
-Please start by searching any related issues.
-If you can't find anything in the issues log and you made sure to also look through the multiple wiki pages as well, then go ahead and fill in a new issue and we'll try to help.
+After reading all this Getting Started guide, then what if you have an issue with the grid?
+Please start by searching any related [issues](https://github.com/ghiscoding/slickgrid-universal/issues).
+If you can't find anything in the issues filder and you also made sure to also look through the multiple Documentation pages as well, then go ahead and fill in a [new issue](https://github.com/ghiscoding/slickgrid-universal/issues/new) and we'll try to help.

 This project is Open Source and is, for the most part, mainly done in spare time.
 So please be respectful when creating issues (and fill in the issue template) and I will try to help you out.
 If you like my work, you can also [buy me a coffee](https://ko-fi.com/ghiscoding) ☕️, some part of the code happens when I'm at StarBucks...
 That is it, thank you and don't forget to ⭐ it if you like the lib 😉